Alex313031/thorium/infra/DEBUG/ABOUT_GN_ARGS.md

 enable_iterator_debugging &#35;&#35; Set whether C++ iterator debugging is enabled.
 Only applicable if is_debug is true.

 disable_fieldtrial_testing_config &#35;&#35; Set whether to disable fieldtrials.
 Disabled for stability, privacy, and reproducibility in Thorium.
-Decreases the number of variations at chrome://version See https://chromium.googlesource.com/chromium/src/+/master/testing/variations/README.md
+Decreases the number of variations at chrome://version See > https://chromium.googlesource.com/chromium/src/+/master/testing/variations/README.md

 enable_resource_allowlist_generation &#35;&#35; Enables allowlist generation for IDR_ grit defines seen by the compiler.
 Only applicable for Android and Windows builds.
 Set to false in Thorium.

 enable_profiling &#35;&#35; Set whether to enable profiling, I.E. for making your own PGO *.profdata files.
 Set to false in Thorium for performance.
+See > https://chromium.googlesource.com/chromium/src.git/+/HEAD/docs/profiling.md

 is_component_build &#35;&#35; Splits many parts of Thorium/Chromium into shared libraries.
 Avoids the long linking step towards the end of building.
 Enabled in debug builds, and this is what disables the creation of an installer.
-See https://chromium.googlesource.com/chromium/src/+/HEAD/docs/component_build.md Set to disabled in Thorium, even for Debug builds, where it is the default.
+See > https://chromium.googlesource.com/chromium/src/+/HEAD/docs/component_build.md Set to disabled in Thorium, even for Debug builds, where it is the default.

 symbol_level &#35;&#35; Sets overall symbol level.
 Options are: 0, 1, and 2.
 Set to 0 for performance.

 enable_nacl &#35;&#35; Set whether Native Client (NaCL) is built.
 Disabled in Thorium for size, and because it is being deprecated.
 Enable for using some Chrome Apps and for ChromiumOS/ThoriumOS builds.
-See https://developer.chrome.com/docs/native-client/
+See > https://developer.chrome.com/docs/native-client/

 optimize_webui &#35;&#35; Set whether WebUI components are optimized.
 Uses polymer-bundler to combine/compress HTML5 resources.
-See https://chromium.googlesource.com/chromium/src/+/HEAD/docs/optimizing_web_uis.md Enabled in Thorium for performance.
+See > https://chromium.googlesource.com/chromium/src/+/HEAD/docs/optimizing_web_uis.md Enabled in Thorium for performance.

 enable_webui_tab_strip &#35;&#35; Set whether the Tab Strip, and some parts of the top bar (Top Chrome) are built using WebUI technologies.
 Should always be enabled, except on certain old linux distros.

 use_lld &#35;&#35; Use LLVM lld instead of GNU ld for linking.
 Should always be enabled unless you are using another linker like MOLD.

 v8_symbol_level &#35;&#35; Set the symbol level for V8 (Chromium's JavaScript engine), regardless of symbol_level value.
 Options are: 0, 1, and 2.
 Set to 0 for performance.
+For infor about V8, see > https://v8.dev/

 use_v8_context_snapshot &#35;&#35; Build a seperate .bin file with V8's function templates and V8 contexts.
 Enabled in Thorium. &#35;&#35; TODO: Maybe disable this on Linux builds?

 blink_symbol_level &#35;&#35; Set the symbol level for Blink (Chromium's rendering engine.), regardless of symbol_level value.
 Options are: 0, 1, and 2.
 Set to 0 for performance.

 enable_precompiled_headers &#35;&#35; Sets whether to precompile some .h files before main compiling.
 Can speed up compiling, but is disabled in Thorium for reproducibility and to ensure any Thorium .h files are properly #included in corresponding .cc files.
-See https://cmake.org/cmake/help/latest/command/target_precompile_headers.html
+See > https://cmake.org/cmake/help/latest/command/target_precompile_headers.html

 media_use_ffmpeg &#35;&#35; Enable use of Chromium's ffmpeg implementation for media library/streams.
 Should always be enabled unless using a custom ffmpeg checkout.